PHPixie/Demo-Quickstart/README.md

 > So it is important to put specific routes before more general ones in
 > the config file.

-Now navigatie to http://localhost/quickstart/view/5 and you should see '5' as a response.
+Now navigate to [http://localhost/quickstart/view/5](http://localhost/quickstart/view/5) and you should see '5' as a response.

 As a quick example of some more advanced routing features here is what you could to to prefix multiple routes with a common pattern.
 Don't worry if it looks a bit complicated, you don't need it for now:

 ```php
 array(

     //Define a common prefix for routes
     'type'      => 'prefix',
     'path'   => 'user/<userId>/',
     'resolver' => array(
         'type'      => 'group',
         'resolvers' => array(

             //would handle /user/5/friends to Friends::userFriends()
             'friends' => array(
                 'path'  => 'friends',